 Defining your KPI’s

 To effectively measure the business effects of competitive intelligence, we looked at quantifiable and qualitative KPIs.
-Being able to present the value of these projects is crucial, and what will ultimately ensure impact within your organisation.
+Being able to present the value of these projects is crucial, and is what will ultimately ensure impact within your organisation.

 Understanding audience ‘deliverables’